 Telling the RAÍZ Story at SINTERCAFE

-After two years of full implementation of RAÍZ for our coffee sourcing (2015 and 2016), S&D decided to share insights and lessons learned publicly at SINTERCAFE 2016.
-Today, RAÍZ has 17 Clusters (a Cluster is a group of between 50 and 600 farmers) in six different countries (Colombia, Brazil, Peru, Nicaragua, Costa Rica and Guatemala).
-As of today RAÍZ has impacted 4,100 coffee families and over 15,000 individuals in those coffee communities.
+After two years of full implementation of Raíz for our coffee sourcing (2015 and 2016), S&D decided to share insights and lessons learned publicly at SINTERCAFE 2016.
+At the time of this blog, Raíz has 17 Clusters (a Cluster is a group of between 50 and 600 farmers) in six different countries (Colombia, Brazil, Peru, Nicaragua, Costa Rica, and Guatemala).
+Raíz has impacted 4,100 coffee families and over 15,000 individuals in those coffee communities.

 We see this as a combination of efforts to build capacity at origin, as well as support communities toward a journey of enhanced sustainable production.
-Those initiatives complement the ongoing technical assistance activities designed to tackle the most pressing challenges for each particular communities.
-All of these efforts are possible with the KEY support from our local partners: the cooperatives, exporters and importers that implement RAÍZ successfully.
+Those initiatives complement the ongoing technical assistance activities designed to tackle the most pressing challenges for each particular community.
+All these efforts are possible with the KEY support from our local partners: the cooperatives, exporters and importers that implement Raíz successfully.

 - Farm productivity and profitability